Maine Online Sports Betting — Legal Status and Available Sportsbooks

 One of the benefits of a licensed, regulated sports betting market is the perks that bettors gain.
 The state will gain 10% of the revenues from the industry for state and local coffers as well but for now, let’s concentrate on the bonuses and promotions that some of the big names in the sportsbook industry will be bringing to the Maine market.

-Here are the most common sportsbook bonuses and new customer promotions, most of which will be offered by the sportsbooks that eventually open up in Maine:
+Here are the most common sportsbook bonuses and new customer promotions, most of which will be offered by the sportsbooks in Maine:

 Maine Sportsbook Banking Options